grafana/grafana/docs/sources/administration/roles-and-permissions/_index.md

   - /docs/grafana/latest/permissions/
   - /docs/grafana/latest/permissions/organization_roles/
   - /docs/grafana/latest/permissions/overview/
-title: About users and permissions
+title: Roles and permissions
-weight: 100
+weight: 700
 ---

-# About users and permissions
+# Roles and permissions

 A _user_ is defined as any individual who can log in to Grafana.
 Each user is associated with a _role_ that includes _permissions_.
 Permissions determine the tasks a user can perform in the system.
 For example, the **Admin** role includes permissions for an administrator to create and delete users.